Gerhard Moritz Roentgen: Roentgen's vision about the future of steam

 The navy commission deemed most of Roentgen proposals to be too futuristic.
 Of his specific projects, the one to place a steam engine in an existing warship was executed in Vlissingen, but failed.
 The plan for the sea going tugboats and new iron warship led to further plans by engineer Soetermeer.
 In 1825 Roentgen got the Order of the Netherlands Lion for his work.

 Roentgen was not the only man with these views.
-Previously, Robert Fulton (1765-1815) had designed the self-propelled battery ship Demologos.
+Previously, Robert Fulton (1765–1815) had designed the self-propelled battery ship Demologos.
 She was commissioned in 1816, was armored in wood, and was designed to also mount two 100-pounder Columbiads.
 In 1824, P.M. de Montgéry published his Mémoire sur les Navires en Fer.
 In this work he reiterated his earlier view that ships should be armored in iron.

 Invention of the compound steam engine

 The invention of the marine compound steam engine is Roentgen's greatest scientific achievement.
 It came about by the construction of the steam tugboat Hercules.
 She had been ordered in 1825, but in 1828 Hercules was still not ready.
 Roentgen then decided to re-use the high-pressure steam engine of Agrippina (another failed project).
 During this transfer, two high-pressure cylinders were joined by a large single low pressure cylinder.
 The core of the invention was the use of a receiver, which enabled the re-use of steam without the cylinders expanding at the same time.
 This set Roentgen's machine apart from the earlier Woolf engine, which he had undoubtedly seen in Great Britain.
 It made that Roentgen's machine could effectively be used on vessels.

 Roentgen's invention could not be used effectively for sea-going vessels, because it required fresh water to be injected in the condensers.
 In the end, Roentgen's invention had little lasting consequences, because of John Penn's elegant version of the oscillating cylinder steam engine.
 At the time this became a superior solution, also for inland shipping.
 Roentgen's machine was nevertheless patented in the United Kingdom in 1834 by his representative Ernst Wolff.

 From 1854 the compound steam engine was successfully applied to ocean-going ships by John Elder, and came in general use.
 In about 1890 there was a debate about who had actually invented the compound steam engine.
 Mr. David Croll, Scotsman and Clyde engineer, and general manager of the Nederlandsche Stoomboot Maatschappij then sent design drawings of Hercules to the magazine The Engineer.
-An 1890 article in the magazine was clear: These old drawings, made between the years 1826 and 1840, prove beyond the shadow of a doubt that compound engines wth 70 lb to 80 lb steam were working on the Rhine and Meuse so long back as sixty years ago, and also that many of what are generally supposed to be modern improvements, such as forced draught, hollow shafts, stepped floats, and balanced rudders, were practically applied only a few years later.
+An 1890 article in the magazine was clear: These old drawings, made between the years 1826 and 1840, prove beyond the shadow of a doubt that compound engines with 70 lb to 80 lb steam were working on the Rhine and Meuse so long back as sixty years ago, and also that many of what are generally supposed to be modern improvements, such as forced draught, hollow shafts, stepped floats, and balanced rudders, were practically applied only a few years later.